MCP Server

 // Ask your AI assistant:

-"Extract the product title, price, and rating from https://shop.com/product/123"
+"Extract the product name, price, and rating from https://shop.com/item/123"

 Parameters